-The Student ID Card may be necessary for some students to get student concessions on public transport, etc. ID photos are taken early in February and cards can be purchased for \$5 from the Finance Office.
+The Student ID Card may be necessary for some students to get student concessions on public transport, etc. We will take your photo and organise an ID Card for you.
+Should you lose your ID Card, you can receive a replacement for \$5.00.